kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

 ### How to use transcoding

 Consider an example Parquet file.
-Parquet files can not only be loaded via the `ParquetDataset` using `pandas`, but also directly by the `SparkDataset`.
+Parquet files can be loaded with both the `ParquetDataset` using `pandas`, and the `SparkDataset` directly.
 This conversion is typical when coordinating a `Spark` to `pandas` workflow.

 To load the same file as both a `ParquetDataset` and a `SparkDataset`, define two `DataCatalog` entries for the same dataset in your `conf/base/catalog.yml`: